A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: The meagerness of definability

 Therefore, we have the following analogues of the results of the previous section.

-\begin{cor} The following sets are meager in $\Subfields/\!\cong$: \begin{enumerate} \item The set of isomorphism types of fields $L$ in which $\OO_L$ is existentially or universally definable. \item The set of isomorphism types of fields in which $\Z$ is existentially or universally definable. \item The set of isomorphism types of fields $L$ in which some number field $F\subset L$ is existentially definable. \end{enumerate} \end{cor} \begin{proof} These sets are all contained in $q(S)$. \end{proof}
+\begin{cor} The following sets are meager in $\Subfields/\!\cong$: \begin{enumerate} \item The set of isomorphism types of fields $L$ in which $\OO_L$ is existentially or universally definable. \item The set of isomorphism types of fields in which $\Z$ is existentially or universally definable. \item The set of isomorphism types of fields $L$ in which some number field $F\subset L$ is existentially definable. \end{enumerate} \end{cor} \begin{proof} These sets are all contained in the set $S$ guaranteed by Theorem \ref{thm:fullygeneral3} when $Z = \mathbb Z$. \end{proof}

 It may seem equally natural to consider the Lebesgue measure on Cantor space and transfer it to $\Subfields/\!\cong$, using some computable homeomorphism such as that obtained in \cite[Theorem 3.3]{M19}.
 This is attempted to some extent in \cite{M19}, but the resulting measure is not canonical: it depends to a great extent on arbitrary choices that are made during the construction of the homeomorphism.
 Indeed, the notion of \emph{Haar-compatible measure}, put forth in \cite{M19}, has had to be abandoned, as the reality is more complicated than the analysis in that article recognized.
 We hope to investigate this situation, and measure-theoretic perspectives in general, more fully in the near future.